-The AQG324 standard provides comprehensive test methods for evaluating the performance of automotive power modules.
-This standard was established by the European Center for Power Electronics (ECPE) in Europe and is intended for evaluating the characteristics of power electronic converter units (PCUs) that are primarily installed in vehicles weighing 3.5 tons or less.
-The formally titled of AQG324 is "Automotive Qualification Guideline 324" and defines common procedures for module test characterization, as well as environmental and life tests for power electronic modules for automotive applications based on the German LV324.
-The AQG324 standard contributes greatly to improving the reliability of power electronics not only in the automotive industry but also in railways and aircraft.
+The AQG 324 test standard provides comprehensive test methods for evaluating the performance of automotive power modules.
+This test standard was established by the European Center for Power Electronics (ECPE) in Europe and is intended for evaluating the characteristics of power electronic converter units (PCUs) that are primarily installed in vehicles weighing 3.5 tons or less.
+The formal title of AQG 324 is "Automotive Qualification Guideline 324."
+Based on the German LV324 standard, it defines common procedures for module characterization, as well as environmental and life tests for power electronic modules in automotive applications.
+The AQG 324 standard greatly contributes to improving the reliability of power electronics not only in the automotive industry but also in the railway and aerospace industries.

 Main test contents